ASFOpenSARlab/opensarlab-docs/user_docs/troubleshooting_guide.md

 ## My code requires a different version of a software package than what is currently installed in OpenSARlab.

 Install the required version of a pip installable package to your .local directory.
-This can be done from the [terminal](OpenSARlab_terminal.md) with the command "pip install --user .
+This can be done from the [terminal](OpenSARlab_terminal.md) with the command "pip install --user package_name==0.1.2" (using the correct package name and version number).

 ## I am having trouble setting up a web server and developing my web app in OpenSARlab.

 This cannot be done in OpenSARlab.
 You will need to develop your app in an environment where you can run your web server.

 ## A notebook won't load.
 A new browser tab opens and shows the JupyterHub header, but no notebook appears.

 This is caused by the slow loading of a large notebook.
 If you run a notebook and close it without first clearing all code cell output, the file size can increase substantially.
-A small, 40KB notebook can turn into a 60MB file if its output is left in place.
+A 40KB notebook can grow to 60MB+ file if its output is left in place.
 The notebook will eventually load.
 You may need to reload your browser window if it times out.

+## My issue is not on this list

+If you have encountered an issue not covered in this document, please contact an [OpenSARlab administrator](mailto:uaf-jupyterhub-asf@alaska.edu) for help.